LearnLib/automatalib/README.md

 ## Questions?

-If you have any questions regarding the usage of AutomataLib or if you want to discuss new and exiting ideas for future contributions, feel free to use the [Discussions](https://github.com/LearnLib/automatalib/discussions) page to get in touch with the AutomataLib community.
+If you have any questions regarding the usage of AutomataLib or if you want to discuss new and exciting ideas for future contributions, feel free to use the [Discussions](https://github.com/LearnLib/automatalib/discussions) page to get in touch with the AutomataLib community.

 ## Maintainers